ElvenTools/elven-tools-website/src/docs/common-problems.md

 **Problem**: The problem can occur with any CLI command, any transaction  \
 **Cause**: The problem occurs when something is wrong with the network, or the devnet/testnet was reset, and your wallet doesn't exist anymore (doesn't have funds).  \
 **Solution**: Double check your wallet, check if it works properly, and check if there are no problems with devnet/testnet if you use them.
 If so, then wait till the network works again.

+### Ttimeout of 10000ms exceeded

+`Request error on url [accounts/erd1...]: [Error: timeout of 10000ms exceeded]`

+**Problem**: The public API which is in use by default isn't responding on time  \
+**Cause**: The problem occurs when the network isn't responding fast.
+There is a limit of 10 seconds.
+Then the connection is closed.  \
+**Solution**: You could try again, and if a couple of tries don't help, you would need to change the API provider.
+Check how [here](https://www.elven.tools/docs/recipes.html#custom-api-endpoints).
+Or you can wait some time for the public API to be in better shape.